 In the Cave of Wonders, there was supposed to have been an extended version of the lamp grabbing scene.
 In it, Aladdin would have approached the lamp and, before he would grab it, would look up and see images of others, including the poor sap in the beginning, who attempted to take the lamp and were killed.
 As it turned out, the lamp Aladdin was going for was a fake and, by stepping away from it granted him access to the real one.

 When Howard Ashman began work on the movie, he developed the story as a fast-paced comic adventure about a young boy trying to prove his worth to his parents.
 But, in 1991, Ashman died, and the story problems stalled the movie.
 So, the plot was reworked to be about a teenager, Aladdin, seeking self-respect instead of the approval of others.

-A rumor circulated in late 2001 that during Aladdin's balcony scene he says, "Take off your clothes."
+A rumor circulated in the mid-1990s that during Aladdin's balcony scene he says, "Take off your clothes."
 He is talking to Rajah at the time, and his exact words are, "Nice kitty, take off and go, go on."
 This has been cut in the 2004 Platinum Edition DVD.

 The trivia items below may give away important plot points.

 When Aladdin puts Jafar back into the lamp, the spell on the other characters is broken - the Magic Carpet gets returned to normal, and Jasmine's dress turns back from red to blue.
 Start watching when Jasmine's tiger cub jumps into the Sultan's arms.
 When the cub hits his arms and starts to grow back into a tiger, just before he becomes normal, the tiger's face appears as Mickey Mouse for one frame.